sbt/website/src/reference/02-DetailTopics/01-Using-sbt/05-Triggered-Execution.md

 ### Compile

-The original use-case was continuous compilation.
+A common use-case is continuous compilation.
 The following commands will make sbt watch for source changes in the Test and Compile (default) configurations respectively and re-run the compile command.

 ```
 > ~ Test / compile